 Importantly, all these numbers presume demand for recycled clothes, which I assume is far more limited (based on my experiences in India) than the demand for new clothes.
 In fact the researchers’ paper begins by blaming fast fashion for the “rising demand for textiles and [their] shorter life span compared to a generation ago”.
 Fast fashion is a volume business predicated among other things on lower costs.
 (Did you hear about the mountain of clothes that went up in flames in the middle of the Atacama desert in 2022 because it was cheaper to let them go that way?)
 Should fast-fashion’s practices be accounted for in the techno-economic assessment, I doubt its numbers would still stand.
 They certainly won’t if implemented in the poorer countries to which richer ones have been exporting both textile manufacturing and disposal.
 Second, the profitability indices presume continuing, if not increasing, demand for new clothes, which is of course deeply problematic: demand untethered from their socio-economic consequences is what landed us in the present soup.
 That it should stay this way or further increase in order to sustain a process that “holds the potential to achieve a global textile circularity rate of 88%” is a precarious proposition because it risks erecting demand as the raison d’être of sustainability.

 Finally, militating against solutions like CCS and this chemical recovery technique because they aren’t going to be implemented within the right policy and socio-cultural frameworks is reasonable even if the underlying technologies have matured completely (they haven’t in this case but let’s set that aside).
 On the flip side, we need to push governments to design and implement the frameworks asap rather than delay or deny the use of these technologies altogether.
 The pressures of climate change have shortened deadlines and incentivised speed.
-Yet business people and industrialists have imported too many technological solutions into India whose purported benefits have seldom borne fruit — especially in their intended form — but have consistently had toxic consequences for the people depending on these industries for their livelihoods, for the people living around these facilities, and, importantly, for people involved in parts of the value chain that come into view only when we account for externalised costs.
-A few illustrative examples are sewage treatment plants, nuclear reactors*, hazardous waste management, and various ore-refining techniques.
+Yet business people and industrialists have imported far too many such solutions into India, where their purported benefits have seldom come to fruition — especially in their intended form — even as they have had toxic consequences for the people depending on these industries for their livelihoods, for the people living around these facilities, and, importantly, for people involved in parts of the value chain that come into view only when we account for externalised costs.
+A few illustrative examples are sewage treatment plants, nuclear reactors, hazardous waste management, and various ore-refining techniques.